+DELETED (duplicate)

 Alerts and Indications

-IMO Resolution MSC.232(82) states in 11.3 and 11.4 and their sub-paragraphs how an ECDIS should respond to risk of crossing, dangers, prohibited areas or areas with special conditions.
+IMO Resolution MSC.530(106) states in 11.3 and 11.4 and their sub-paragraphs how an ECDIS should respond to risk of crossing, dangers, prohibited areas or areas with special conditions, during route planning (11.3) or route monitoring (11.4).
 Appendix 4 and Appendix 5 of the same resolution provide details about the areas for which an ECDIS should detect incursions and provide an alert or indication.

-All Product Specifications which are intended for navigation should specify any feature combinations that match one or more of the areas for which alarm or indication should be given to ensure there is a harmonized implementation of alarms and indications in navigational products.
+All Product Specifications which are intended for navigation should specify any feature combinations that match one or more of the areas for which alarm or indication should be given to ensure there is a harmonized implementation of alerts and indications in navigational products.
 Such specification could be done using a machine-readable Alerts and Indication Catalogue.

 Use of Context Parameters